GoogleCloudPlatform/kubeflow-gke-docs/content/en/news/2022/_index.md

 +++
-title = "Kubeflow on Google Cloud" description = "Recent news and updates" weight = 20
+title = "Kubeflow on Google Cloud" description = "News and updates in 2022" weight = 10
 +++